inko-lang/website/source/index.html.md

 low-level languages such as C and Rust.
 Instead, we aim to provide a compelling alternative to the likes of Ruby, Erlang, and Go.

-Inko uses a bytecode interpreter written in Rust, but the long term plan is to switch to compiling to machine code.
-The interpreter has a small memory footprint, and starts up in less than two milliseconds.
+Inko uses a native code compiler, using [LLVM](https://llvm.org/) as its backend, and aims to provide a balance between fast compile times and good runtime performance.
+The native code is statically linked against a small runtime library written in Rust, which takes care of scheduling processes, non-blocking IO, and provides various low-level functions.

 # Pattern matching